PiStefania/HTTP-log-file-parser/README.md

 ## Tests
 Test are written using the standard library of Spring Framework.
 You can selectively run them using your IDE or using the command `mvn clean install`.
-Tests thoroughly use Mockito framework abd active profile.
+Tests thoroughly use Mockito framework and active profile.

 ## Quality Check
 Implementation has been checked using SonarQube.
 To startup a SonarQube image locally, you should install docker and run the command `docker run -p9000:9000 sonarqube`.